LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-checklist.md

 -------------
 This paper develops an approach for empirically evaluating the effectiveness of blame assignment in gradually typed languages.
 Roughly speaking, the idea is to model the steps taken by a "rational programmer" who systematically debugs errors in a gradually typed programming.
 The question is whether different blame assignment strategies are able to help this rational programmer find the "true" source of errors faster, requiring fewer steps.

 To evaluate this approach, the paper also presents empirical results.
 Starting with a small corpus of programs, the authors use mutations to systematically (but synthetically) introduce type errors -- e.g., one mutation replaces a constants with another of a different type, and another mutation swaps method identifiers.
 They then conduct experiments to quantify the number of steps required by a rational programmer for several blame assignment schemes: Natural (used in Typed Racket, which tracks at most one location for blame), Transient (used in Reticulated Python, which tracks a set of locations), and Erasure (which does not actually assign blame, and is widely used in industry).
-TODO: do we need to clarify that effort is a secondary aspect of the evaluation, and more important is whether blame leads to the bug at all?
-This is not explicitly clarified anywhere in the rebuttal.

 Unsurprisingly, the evaluation shows that blame is effective, when used by a rational programmer.
 The results are inconclusive, but some trends are clear.
 Most significant, all of the schemes that assign blame are more useful than Erasure.
 And Natural blame more often more useful than Transient blame.